Generic ETH: Eigenstate Thermalization beyond the Microcanonical: Conclusions

 \acknowledgments

 The authors thank Josh Kirlin, Juan Maldacena, and Grant Remmen for helpful discussions.
 The work of E.C. was supported by the National Science Foundation under grants PHY-2112725 and PHY–2210562.
 S.E. was supported by funding from the Okinawa Institute of Science and Technology Graduate University, and thanks Perimeter Institute and Syracuse University for hosting visits during which part of this work was completed.
-J.P. was supported in the course of this work by the Simons Foundation through \emph{It from Qubit: Simons Collaboration on Quantum Fields, Gravity, and Information}.
+J.P. was supported in initial stages of this work by the Simons Foundation through \emph{It from Qubit: Simons Collaboration on Quantum Fields, Gravity, and Information}.
+This work was completed while they were visiting the Simons Institute for the Theory of Computing, supported by DOE QSA grant \#FP00010905.
 S.R. was supported by the National Science Foundation under grant PHY–2210562.